Chained Heat

-Chained Heat (alternate title: Das Frauenlager in West Germany) is a 1983 American-West German exploitation film in the women-in-prison genre.
-It was co-written and directed by Paul Nicholas (as Paul Nicolas) for Jensen Farley Pictures.
+Chained Heat (known as Das Frauenlager in West Germany) is a 1983 women-in-prison film, co-written and directed by Paul Nicholas for Jensen Farley Pictures.
 The film was produced by Paul Fine, who had previously produced The Concrete Jungle.

 Plot

-The film takes place in the California women's prison in which naive teenager Carol Henderson is sentenced to serve 18 months for accidentally killing a man.
+The film takes place in the California women's prison in which naïve teenager Carol Henderson is sentenced to serve 18 months for accidentally killing a man.
 Warden Ernie Backman has a hot tub in his office; his assistant, Captain Taylor controls the prison's prostitutes and has a lover, Lester, who is also involved in a clandestine affair with Ericka, the leader of the white prisoners, while the black prisoners are led by Duchess.
 Eventually the administration pushes the prisoners too far and they drop their race-based feuding to revolt against their common enemy.

 Production and release

 Chained Heat was produced for $950,000.
 It opened on May 27, 1983 in 404 theaters nationwide and made $2,252,682 in its opening weekend.
 The film was in theaters for two and a half weeks in total.
 As of 2009, the film's domestic gross is $6,149,983.